 But dedicating a marker is also an exciting event that unites people from various groups.
 For example, at the Modjeski maker dedication were present representatives from both Polish immigrant and American engineering societies who were delighted to see that Ralph Modjeski, once called the "forgotten engineer" in a newspaper article,25 was at last receiving some deserved recognition.
 A dedication is also the culmination of separate efforts expended by many individuals that come together at a certain designated point and acquire full significance.
 It also gives ideas to others who may have a subject for a future marker, and Polish-American history in Pennsylvania is rich enough to supply at least one subject for a marker each year for a long time to come.

 At the time of this article, plans to dedicate the next marker for a historically significant person of Polish extraction are already in process.
 In March 2014 the PHMC approved a marker for Leopold Stokowski (1882-1977), the legendary conductor and musical director of the Philadelphia Orchestra.
-Though born in London of Polish-Irish parentage, Stokowski always identified himself as being of Polish background, even claiming that he was born in Krakow.26 As these plans mature, details will be posted on: http://www.polishcultureacpc.org/Stokowski
+Though born in London of Polish-Irish parentage, Stokowski always identified himself as being of Polish background, even claiming that he was born in Krakow.26 On September 18, 2021 the marker was formally dedicated in front of the Academy of Music in Philadelphia.
+Details of the ceremony are posted on: http://www.poles.org/DB/S_names/Stokowski_LAS/Stokowski_Ceremony.html

 1. In 2012 the American Council for Polish Culture (ACPC) participated in the Commonwealth of Virginia Historical Marker Program by placing a marker to commemorate the arrival of the first Poles at the English Jamestown colony in 1608.